STommydx/nix-config/README.md

 Note: You should make sure `dotfiles/p10k.conf.d/.p10k.zsh` is in `LF` instead of `CRLF` checked out by Git for Windows.

+### Proxmox LXC Containers

+1. Build tarball by `nix build .#container`
+2. Upload tarball to Proxmox
+3. Create LXC container with tarball template
+4. Mark down IP and change root password if necessary.
+See instructions [here](https://www.reddit.com/r/NixOS/comments/1aw9k9v/default_username_password_for_nixos_lxc_on_proxmox/) and [here](https://nixos.wiki/wiki/Proxmox_Linux_Container#Entering_into_container_by_pct_enter).
+Note that users configurations are not built into the tarball
+5. Apply configuration with `nixos-build switch --flake ".#container"`.
+Note that this apply is expected to fail
+6. Reboot and reapply configuration

 ### Home-manager Only